 Almost surely not.
 Generally, your employer can fire you whenever they want as long as they give you notice in advance, or pay you instead (as explained in our page on how much notice an employer needs to give).
 But an employer can’t let you go from your job because you are sick or injured.
 Nor would taking a sick day amount to just cause to fire you.

 If you suspect you were fired for getting sick, there are steps you can take.
-See our guidance on if you are fired, under “Work out problems.”
+See our guidance on if you are fired, under “Work out the problem.”

 How much will I receive in sick pay?